uml-hci/comp5270-s24/indA2.md

 Your final submission should take the form of a single PDF (one document for the both of you).
 The document should include your **two personas and two storyboards** (1 page each = 4 pages in total), plus a **cover page** that addresses the following:

 1. Which of the three options above did you choose?
 Specify the design context and goals.
-2. How do your two personas complelement each other and, together, ensure a broader coverage of the design space than one would alone?
+2. How do your two personas complement each other and, together, ensure a broader coverage of the design space than one would alone?
-3. If you were to test your two storyboards with users, what would you hope to learn?
+3. If you were to test your two storyboards with stakeholders, what would you hope to learn?
 What are the needs that you would be validating?
 4. Contributions: How did you divide the work?
 What was each partner's role in creating the personas and storyboards?

 You may answer these questions one-by-one or in paragraphs.
 Please use complete sentences either way.
 The most important thing is that we can understand and interpret all of your answers -- the presentation and formatting are much less important.